 By the time a tech company finds product market fit they’ve gone through upwards of five iterations of their product, with rigorous testing, bug fixes, and multiple rounds of addressing user feedback.

 Buying a solution comes with hard-earned ease of use, advanced features, product stability, and on-going support from day zero.
 Building custom software means likely having one fifth of the capabilities and ROI on day 365.

 Equally as important as time to value is the consideration of points of potential failure once a system is rolled out.
 Leveraging an outside tech vendor offers risk mitigation against a scenario in which an internal employee exits a company and takes intricate knowledge of a proprietary system with them.
 (And, a new in-house engineer stepping in could take 3-6 months to ramp.)

 5) Beyond dollar amount, the opportunity cost is high

 The time spent waiting for a custom-built solution to be ready is not the only cost.
 The likelihood that a custom-built solution will be underdeveloped compared to existing solutions is high.
 This will result in missed value that would have come from having a vendor partner that drives results immediately.

 There is also a real probability that a custom-made solution won’t have connectivity across all the other technologies used by a brand, or crucial value-added features.
 In addition, the difficulty in keeping up with the industry’s evolution at pace will put brands exponentially further behind their competitors.
 All of this increases opportunity cost long-term.

-The real question brands need to answer when considering building custom software is what business do they actually want to be in?
+The real question restaurant brands need to answer when considering building custom restaurant software is what business do they actually want to be in?